cassianoperin/CHIP8_GO/README.md

 4. Make it work on Windows
 5. Add tab for CHIP8 HiRes Games
 6. Add configuration for CHIP8 HIRES ROMs Path
+7. Migrate from beta to fyne 1.3 final